Random walks on Baumslag-Solitar groups: Introduction

-The paper is organised as follows.
+For random walks on non-amenable groups the situation is different.
+As long as they are irreducible, their Poisson--Furstenberg boundary can never be trivial.
+This motivates the present paper, in which we study random walks on non-amenable Baumslag--Solitar groups.
+It is organised as follows.
 In Section \ref{sec:bsgroups}, we discuss some algebraic and geometric properties of Baumslag--Solitar groups $\BS(p,q)$ with $1\leq p<q$.
-We explain how these groups can be understood through their natural projections to the Bass--Serre tree $\mathbb{T}$ and the hyperbolic plane $\mathbb{H}$.
-Afterwards, we recall the construction of the space of ends $\partial\mathbb{T}$ and the boundary $\partial\mathbb{H}$.
-They shall later be used to associate a geometric boundary to $\BS(p,q)$.
-In Sections \ref{sec:randomwalks} and \ref{sec:pfboundary}, we discuss random walks on countable groups and define the notion of Poisson--Furstenberg boundary.
-We outline a few classical results and state Kaimanovich's strip criterion, which is an important tool to identify the Poisson--Furstenberg boundary geometrically.
-In Section \ref{sec:identification}, we consider random walks on $\BS(p,q)$ with $1\leq p<q$.
-In order to ensure that the natural projections of the random walk to $\mathbb{H}$ and $\mathbb{T}$ converge almost surely to random elements in $\partial\mathbb{H}$ and $\partial\mathbb{T}$ respectively, we need to make suitable assumptions on the moments.
-If the random walk has vertical drift, we need to assume finite first moment.
-Otherwise, the situation is much more subtle, and we need to assume finite ($2+\varepsilon$)-th moment.
-The fact that the projections converge almost surely allows us to endow the Cartesian product $\partial\mathbb{H}\times\partial\mathbb{T}$, or occasionally just its second component $\partial\mathbb{T}$, with the Borel $\sigma$-algebra and a hitting measure.
-Finally, Kaimanovich's strip criterion shows that the resulting probability space is isomorphic to the Poisson--Furstenberg boundary.
+We explain how these groups can be understood through their projections to the Bass--Serre tree~$T$ and the hyperbolic plane $\mathbb{H}$.
+Afterwards, we recall the construction of the space of ends $\partial T$ and the hyperbolic boundary $\partial\mathbb{H}$, which contains the real line~$\mathbb{R}$ as a subset.
+These spaces shall later be used to associate a geometric boundary to $\BS(p,q)$.
+In Section \ref{sec:randomwalks}, we turn to random walks on groups.
+We outline some results about the Poisson--Furstenberg boundary and then state Kaimanovich's strip criterion, which is an important tool to identify this boundary geometrically.